kashfifahim/CrossComputeTutorials/Chapter-2-Using-Batch-Folder-To-Set-Input-Values/README.md

           view: number
             path: variables.dictionary

 We are going to need to complete some follow up tasks.
-To keep track of those follow up takss let's create a ``TO DO`` note and add the following tasks for ourselves:
+To keep track of those follow up tasks let's create a ``TO DO`` note and add the following tasks for ourselves:

     TO DO
         [] create an input_folder